SCRAP THE DISCRIMINATORY REFERENDUM:

 An email will be sent on your behalf to Premier Smith, your local MLA, and opposition leader Naheed Nenshi.
 We will also keep you informed about how you can help.

-By submitting this form, you agree to receive occasional messages from both Forward Canada and Our Alberta Advantage by email and/or text (if you provide your mobile number).
-You can unsubscribe from either list at any time using the instructions in each message.
+By submitting this form, you agree to receive occasional messages from Our Alberta Advantage by email and/or text (if you provide your mobile number).
+You can unsubscribe any time using the instructions in each message.

 Validating...